yeti-switch/doc/en/best-practices/numbers-translations.rst

 In most cases numbers translations implemented using `POSIX Regular Expressions <https://www.postgresql.org/docs/current/functions-matching.html#FUNCTIONS-POSIX-REGEXP>`_.
 This section describes general principles and examples of using POSIX Regular Expressions in Yeti.

-Yeti uses Postgresql `REGEXP_REPLACE(phonenumber, rewrite_rule, rewrite_result) <https://www.postgresql.org/docs/current/functions-matching.html>`_ function with following arguments:
+Yeti uses PostgreSQL `REGEXP_REPLACE(phonenumber, rewrite_rule, rewrite_result) <https://www.postgresql.org/docs/current/functions-matching.html>`_ function with following arguments:

 phonenumber
     It is a phone number (source or destination) that replacement should be taken place.

 rewrite_rule
-    It is a POSIX regular expression for matching substrings that should be replaced.
+    It is a POSIX regular expression for matching sub-strings that should be replaced.

 rewrite_result
-    It is a string that to replace the substrings which match the *rewrite_rule*.
+    It is a string that to replace the sub-strings which match the *rewrite_rule*.

-The REGEXP_REPLACE() function returns a new phonenumber with the elements, which match a regular expression pattern, replaced by a new substring.
+The REGEXP_REPLACE() function returns a new phonenumber with the elements, which match a regular expression pattern, replaced by a new sub-string.

 Examples